Best of Australia

 From CA$4,149 – January

-Prices are shown in CA$, per person based on two people sharing a twin room.
-If you’re travelling solo you will be matched up with a traveller of the same gender in a shared room.
-If you prefer to have your own private room throughout your trip a single supplement, starting at CA$2,239, will apply.
-Please inquire for a single quote on the date of your choice.
+Prices are “starting from” rates, shown in CA$, per person based on two people sharing a twin room or a single “willing to share” and you will be matched up with a traveller of the same gender in a shared room.
+Single rooms are available at a supplement.
+Please inquire for a single quote on the tour date of your choice.

 002506 - W17